BMLande/pg-cdc/readme.md

 `$ docker-compose up --build`

-When all images running successfully, you can star kafka UI on browser with
+When all images running successfully, you can start kafka UI on browser with

 `http://localhost:8080/`